 How to consume sufficient amounts of calcium

 Dr. Cederquist recommends consuming calcium-rich food sources to help maintain sufficient levels of the mineral.
 This includes eating foods like milk and dairy products.
-However, if you’re following a dairy-free diet, there are plenty of additional plant-based calcium options available, like collard greens, kale, and broccoli, to name a few.
+However, if you’re following a dairy-free diet, there are plenty of additional plant-based calcium options available, like collard greens, kale, corn that's undergone nixtamalization, and broccoli, to name a few.
 However, if you cannot consume a calcium-rich diet, it’s best to speak with a medical specialist about alternative options to best match your personal needs.

 In order to reap the most benefits of calcium, Dr. Cederquist recommends always pairing calcium and vitamin D together.
 “You can also boost how much calcium your body absorbs by pairing those foods with vitamin D, whether it be obtained from the sun, diet, and/or supplementation,” she says.
 Another great booster for calcium is by augmenting its benefits with resistance training that helps support healthier bones.

 On the flip side, despite the importance of calcium, Dr. Cederquist notes that it is possible to consume too much.
 “Calcium is not flushed out readily like other nutrients, which can lead to build-up in the bloodstream and cause hypercalcemia,” she says.
 “While high calcium levels are rare in generally healthy people, it can result in individuals with an underlying condition such as cancer.
 If calcium builds in the bloodstream above normal levels, a condition known as hypercalcemia, people are more at risk for weight loss, kidney stones, renal insufficiency, heart arrhythmias, and heart disease, amongst other health issues,” she says.

 - Cooked collard greens: 134 mg per 1/2 cup

 - Cooked napa cabbage: 79 mg per 1/2 cup